TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 1. A subprocess is created using the *spawnto* executable.
 Mudge refers to this as a "sacrificial process" because it acts as a host for your payloads, isolating your Beacon's process from any failure in your code.
 2. A reflective DLL is injected into the subprocess to load the .NET Runtime.
+3. The reflective DLL loads an intermediate .NET Assembly to handle errors and improve the stability of your payload.
-3. The reflective DLL loads your .NET Assembly from memory inside the subprocess.
+4. The intermediate .NEt Assembly loads your .NET Assembly from memory inside the subprocess.
-4. The main entry point of your Assembly is invoked along with your command-line arguments.
+5. The main entry point of your Assembly is invoked along with your command-line arguments.

 The result is that execute-assembly *does* allow you to inject your .NET Assembly into a remote process.
 However, it does not let you specify what process to inject into or how that injection occurs.
 It is only modular in *what* you can run, not *how* you can run it.